pritamqu/ELEC872/ENVIRONMENT_SETUP.md

 ### Setup Local Envronment

+It is a good practice to setup preject specific environments as a working space instead of configuring everything at base.
+Environment can be directly creating using python `venv` module or `conda`.
+In this example, we will be using `conda` to create an environment.

 **Basic Setups**

-You may follow the instructions available here in the following links to install conda in your local system.
+You may follow the instructions available here in the following links to install `conda` in your local system.
+Note: incase you're just planning to use cloud platform like `google colab`, you may skip this setup.

+Links to install conda for their respective OS platforms.
 - [windows](https://docs.anaconda.com/anaconda/install/windows/)
 - [linux](https://docs.anaconda.com/anaconda/install/linux/)
 - [mac](https://docs.anaconda.com/anaconda/install/mac-os/)